Are You Guilty of Misjudging?

 Employees spend a majority of their lives working.
-Take time to get to know your employees by creating projects that allow for social interaction and positive societal change.
-Community projects such as habitat for humanity, picking up trash in a neighborhood, or collecting and donating toys to the Boys and Girls Clubs are some of the ways that an organization can give back to society while creating positive memories for the company.
-As the organization has its highs and lows, your employees are reminded of the bigger picture that they are a force for good.
+Get to know your employees by creating projects that allow for social interaction and positive societal change.
+Community projects such as habitat for humanity, picking up trash in a neighborhood, or collecting and donating toys to the Boys and Girls Club are some ways that an organization can give back to society while creating positive memories for the company.
+As the organization has its highs and lows, remind employees of the bigger picture that they are a force for good.

-Leaders must also consider what is good for the organization as a whole and not only on how leadership may personally benefit.
+Leaders must also consider what is good for the organization and not only on how leadership may benefit personally.
 When leadership considers whether a decision is congruent with the company’s vision and mission, the organization wins.